 - Billets are rod shaped pieces of copper or are antler pieces.
 These are used for careful application of softer percussion blows, such as for percussion finishing.
 Some flintknappers have found that they can use billets throughout the reduction process.

 - Conchoidal Fracturing

-- Conchoidal Fracturing is the breakage pattern possessed to some degree by most materials which can be successfully flintknapped.
-When a stone which has this property is struck straight-on the percussion waves radiates outward from the point of contact in the shape of a cone.
+- Conchoidal Fracturing is the breakage pattern possessed to some degree by materials which can be successfully flintknapped.
+When a stone which has this property is struck straight-on the percussion waves radiate outward from the point of contact in the shape of a cone.
 The breakage occurs at the outer edge of this cone through the material and if the cone reaches the other side of the piece it will break out in a cone shape.
-The best example is what happens to plate glass window when a BB pellet strikes, popping out a cone from the opposite side of the strike.
+The best example is what happens to a plate glass window when a BB pellet strikes, popping out a cone from the opposite side of the strike.

 Back to Top

 - The Edge Modifier takes off the thin sharp edge of a flake created by previous flintknapping activity.
 The purpose of the use of this tool is to ensure that the application of future pressure or percussion does not crumble the edge.
 The so-treated edge is also dulled for handling so that the flintknapper can avoid cuts.

 - The Art and Science of Making Stone Tools.
 Specifically - the process of precisely applying one of several possible reduction techniques to a lithic material in order to produce a desired outcome.
 The application of and choice of reduction technique is based upon an intimate knowledge of the materials breakage patterns (like conchoidal fracturing) acquired through training and/or experience.
 The most recognized desired outcome of flintknapping is the production of stone arrowheads.